Amloris/Indent-Profiler/data/README.md

-This is the directory that contains all of the scans from the indent profiler, raw or otherwise.
+This is the directory that contains all of the data required by the processing algorithms.

-Both wire scans and calibration scans are stored here along with applicable console logs and preliminary processing data.
+It holds the raw scans of the wire specimens and precision measurement cylinders as well as the calibration data that defines system misalignment.